FORUM 2015: THAILAND

 However, the reality on the ground today is that TKS are all too often threatened by a range of socio-economic pressures from the modern globalized world, as well as changes that occur within the knowledge-holding community.
 With regards to the heritage sector, this has included an increasing professionalization of conservation practice that all too often fails to recognize the importance of TKS.

 The challenge therefore lies in reconciling TKS with conventional heritage management systems, showing that the two are potentially compatible and could be mutually beneficial.
 Various examples illustrate the many TKS in use at a variety of heritage typologies (such as cultural landscapes, urban landscapes, buildings, and protected areas) and related to materials, techniques and other aspects.

-Cambodia, China, India, Indonesia, Iran, Japan, Kenya, Nepal, New Zealand, Pakistan, Republic of Korea, Sri Lanka, Thailand, Viet Nam; Bhutan (Non-Member State)
+Cambodia, China, India, Iran, Japan, Kenya, Nepal, New Zealand, Pakistan, Republic of Korea, Sri Lanka, Thailand, Viet Nam; Bhutan, Indonesia (Non-Member States)

 - SEAMEO SPAFA Regional Centre for Archaeology and Fine Arts